HydraMeshnet/developer-portal/api/layer1_api.md

 #### Update Domain

 Updates the data of the given domain.
-Note, that the new data must also comply with the root domain's predefined schema.
+Note, that the new data must also comply with the predefined schema of the parent domain.

 ```json
 {